zuedev/eldragiir.guide/wiki/classes/elemental-bender.md

 - **Components:** S, C (2)
 - **Duration:** Instantaneous

 You hurl a 4-inch-diameter sphere of energy at a creature that you can see within range by making a ranged spell attack against the target.
-If the attack hits, the creature takes 3d8 lightning damage This spell's effects can be amplified with chi!
+If the attack hits, the creature takes 3d8 lightning damage.
+This spell's effects can be amplified with chi!

 ##### Chi Amplification